franroav/aws_vpc_network/README.md

 # AWS VPC NETWORK 🌟

+# Network Mode Options:

+1. **bridge**: The task uses the Docker bridge network.
+2. **host**: The task uses the host network stack on the host.
+3. **awsvpc**: The task is launched into your VPC, allowing you to use AWS VPC

 ## Multi-tier Architecture Overview

 The network layout described in the resources.tf file represents a typical multi-tier architecture for cloud-based applications.
 This architecture segregates components into different layers based on their functions and security requirements.